 The WPAUMC Partnership encouraged individuals and congregations to receive a special Advent offering or find other ways to provide financial support to East German partners ministering to thousands of Syrian refugees seeking asylum in their towns.
 More than $17,000 was donated to the efforts.

 In February of 2016, Grace Killian, a Mt.
-Lebanon member who had just finished two years of service as a UMC Global Mission Fellow in Israel/Palestian and worked for a time with Syrian refugees in Jordan, went to Eastern Germany to help in the ministry to refugees.
+Lebanon member who had just finished two years of service as a UMC Global Mission Fellow in Israel/Palestian and worked for a time with Syrian refugees in Jordan, went to Eastern Germany to help in the ministry to refugees for a few months.
 Grace had been involved with the Partnership at Mt.
 Lebanon since she was a child.

-In early October 2017, a group of 50 East German children and youth choir members and their leaders toured through Western Pennsylvania.
+In October 2017, a group of 50 East German children and youth choir members and their leaders toured in Western Pennsylvania.
 The Schmetterlinge visited churches and offered concerts in Pittsburgh, Johnstown, Indiana and Erie areas, as well as the Conference Center.
 Read more about their visit and see photos.